MertYacan/MertYacan/README.md

 ## 🚀 About Me

-- 💻 .NET developer building real-world applications
+- 💻 Software developer building **web, desktop, and mobile applications**
-- 🧱 Experienced across desktop, web, and cross-platform stacks
+- 🧩 Focused on creating scalable, real-world software systems
-- ☁️ Working with cloud infrastructure and deployment
+- ☁️ Working with cloud infrastructure and modern deployment practices
 - 🤖 Integrating AI into products and workflows
-- ⚡ Focused on clean architecture, scalability, and performance
+- ⚡ Passionate about solving complex problems with clean, efficient solutions
+- 🏗️ Background in BIM/AEC workflows and Autodesk plugin development (ADN Member)

 ---